 Which drug is commonly used to sedate horses?

-The use of sedative drugs such as Xylazine (Rompun), Detomidine (Dormosedan), or Romifidin(SediVet)) are the most commonly used by veterinarians during equine procedures.
+The use of sedative drugs such as Xylazine (Rompun), Detomidine (Dormosedan), or Romifidin(SediVet)) is the most commonly used by veterinarians during equine procedures.

 What drugs are used to put a horse down?